xbpeng/DeepMimic/README.md

 ```

 The motion files follow the JSON format.
 The `"Loop"` field specifies whether or not the motion is cyclic.
-`"wrap"` specifices a cyclic motion that will wrap back to the start at the end, while `"none"` specifies an
+`"wrap"` specifies a cyclic motion that will wrap back to the start at the end, while `"none"` specifies an
 acyclic motion that will stop once it reaches the end of the motion.
 Each vector in the `"Frames"` list
 specifies a keyframe in the motion.
 Each frame has the following format:
 ```